Ridwan010/talenrplus-msapp/springbootapp/README.md

 Github served Version Control for Jenkins CI/CD pipeline.

 Jenkins: comprises of the jenkins-master and the jenkins-slave.
+Jenkins-slave was used as a CI/CD pipeline for the deployment of microservice application after it has been packaged by Helm.